 Do any of these lies sound familiar?

 In the Garden of Eden, Eve believed lies just like these.
-The enemy caused Eve to question God’s Word and that was that.
+In his deception, the enemy caused Eve to question God’s Word and that was that.
 She bought into the lie (as did Adam) and things were changed forever.